akbaritabar/BiblioDemography_IMPRS_PHDS_2022_IDEM187/Readme.md

 # Student visualizations of the "mobility trajectory" assignment with their names (on alphabetical order)

+This mobility trajectory that was used for the assignment was a mixture of real data and some noise that I added and made-up life events to inspire students to merge demographic life events with scientific mobility in creative visualizations

+All visualizations are also posted publicly on Twitter (with students prior permission): https://twitter.com/Akbaritabar/status/1593295470587158528?s=20&t=0StqG3-VIVTp_vWfsFEKDw and under #BiblioDemography hashtag here: https://twitter.com/hashtag/BiblioDemography?src=hashtag_click&f=live

 (Please let me know if there is a mistake in the names, thanks)

 **Abdelilah Bouhamidi**